Orgzales/UnityShowerTrauma/README.md

 # Step 5:
+- When washing face, random events have a chance of happening
+	- Based off of insane level
+	- Instance Events (instant)
+		- Creppy jumpscares
+		- Sound events
+	- Small Events (small)
+		- Hidden monsters that run when looked at
+		- Small interaction with no punishment
+	- Interactable Events (Medium)
+		- Monsters that need to hid from
+		- Need to mash a button to not die
+		- Turning shower off/On to survive
+	- Level Changing Events (Level Changing)
+		- Moving into a different area through closets
+		- Getting transfer to a whole new area for a events
+		- Monsters that need to be constantly monitored
 - Create Advance Dirty and Insane Bar
 	- Dirty Bar:
 		- Start at 100f, min is 0f, max is 200f